-10. Make sure the minimum resource requirements for a default DSS configurations are as follows:

-- RAM should be greater than or equal to 24 GB. - CPU Cores should be greater than equal to 12.
+- 10. Make sure the resource requirements for YARN queues for a default DSS configurations are as follows: - RAM should be greater than or equal to 24 GB. - CPU Cores should be greater than equal to 12.

 Update the YARN parameters as follows: